 The heart rhythm drug Multaq® has been linked to severe liver damage, liver failure, and the need for a liver transplant in some users.
-Multaq has also been linked to an increased risk of heart failure, stroke, and even death.
+Multaq has also been linked to kidney failure and lung toxicity including interstitial lung disease and pulmonary fibrosis.

 Multaq (dronedarone) is in a class of medications called antiarrhythmics, which are designed to help the heart to beat normally.

 Multaq is used to treat people who have had atrial fibrillation (a heart rhythm disorder that may cause fast and irregular heartbeat) or atrial flutter (a heart rhythm disorder that may cause the heart to beat very fast) within the past six months and who also have other conditions that increase the risk that they will develop heart problems.

 Multaq is marketed as decreasing the risk that people who have these conditions will need to be hospitalized to treat heart problems.

 The FDA warned that some patients using Multaq have suffered severe liver injury and liver failure leading to liver transplant.
 Post-marketing cases of kidney failure, interstitial lung disease, and pulmonary fibrosis have also been reported.

 The FDA has notified healthcare professionals that a Multaq safety study was halted early after the data monitoring committee found a two-fold increase in death, as well as two-fold increases in stroke and hospitalization for heart failure in patients receiving Multaq compared to patients taking a placebo.